U.S. lawmakers propose giving USPS $6 billion for electric delivery vehicles

-WASHINGTON (Reuters) - A group of 17 U.S. House Democrats introduced legislation on Monday to award $6 billion to the U.S. Postal Service (USPS) to buy tens of thousands of additional electric delivery vehicles.
+WASHINGTON (Reuters) - A group of 17 U.S. House of Representatives Democrats introduced legislation on Monday to provide $6 billion to the U.S. Postal Service (USPS) to buy tens of thousands of additional electric delivery vehicles.

-Electric-vehicle maker Workhorse Group Inc shares jumped 13% on prospects that the company may be able to sell electric postal vehicles.
-Last month, the company lost out when USPS awarded a $482 million contact to Oshkosh Defense to finalize production for the next-generation postal vehicles.
+Ohio-based electric-vehicle maker Workhorse Group Inc shares jumped 13% on prospects the company may be able to sell electric postal vehicles.
+Last month, it lost out when the USPS awarded a $482 million contact to Oshkosh Defense to finalize production for the next-generation postal vehicles.

 Last month, the USPS said it was committed to having electric vehicles make up 10% of its next-generation fleet as part of its multibillion-dollar plan to retire its 30-year-old delivery vehicles.
 It said it could boost that percentage if it received billions of dollars in government assistance.